Sixten Sason

-Sixten Sason (born Sixten Andersson; 1912–1967) was a Swedish industrial designer, noted for his work in designing several generations of Saab automobiles.
+Karl-Erik Sixten Sason (born Sixten Andersson; 12 March 1912 – 1 April 1967) was a Swedish industrial designer, noted for his work in designing several generations of Saab automobiles.

 Biographical

 Sason was born in 1912, the son of a Swedish sculptor.
 He trained in Paris as an artist and later as an industrial designer.
 He had a stint in the Swedish Air Force until an injury disqualified him for flight.
 In the 1930s he became noted for his "x-ray" renderings of industrial products.

 Career with Saab

 Sason started working for Saab, designing aircraft throughout World War II.
 In 1946, he was asked to contribute to Project 92, the result of which would be the first Saab automobile, the Saab 92 which began production in 1949.
 Sason remained with Saab, designing the 93, 95, 96, and 99, as well as the first Sonett.
 Following his death in 1967, Sason was succeeded by his colleague and one-time student, Björn Envall.

 Many of the design elements that Sason implemented in the 99 continued as elements of Saab design into the 1990s.